 No student, being brilliant or an average performer, takes delight in doing homework.
 In fact, the practice has become a nightmare for students for many years.
 But until it is expunged from the educational curriculum, students must adopt the best methods to get a home task done.
 There are measures to put in place to make your homework experience better.
-On the other hand, educators can make homework experience better for students.
+On the other hand, educators can make physics homework experience better for students.
 This piece addresses some methods teachers and students can use to make doing homework better.

 It is said that practicing reinforces skills and knowledge acquisition.
 But what happens when one keeps reinforcing the wrong information?
 This usually happens when you keep learning the wrong thing or answers a question in the wrong way, thinking you are right.
-If you have any difficulty in solving a homework question, it is better to seek help than to do try and error.
+If you have any difficulty in solving a homework question, it is better to seek physics homework help online than to try and make errors.
 With the advancement in technology and the amount of information on the internet, you can always rely on smart devices when doing homework.
 There are websites created just for educational purposes, and it helps students during difficult times.
 Sites like Khan Academy or using search engines like Google can be of great help in answering difficult questions.

 Engage in group work